 We are an award winning Community Supported Agriculture project in it’s 6th year and part of a wider movement to enable people to have a better say how their food is produced.

 The project was started by East Anglia Food Link as a part of a project with Transition Norwich looking into how the city could become self sufficient in food (report by Tully Wakeman).

 In 2016 we lost our original 7.5 acre growing site when the site ownership changed but were fortunate to be able to conduct a funded Site Feasibility Study to search for and design a new growing site.
-Now in 2017 we are fund-raising to set up on the two new sites - the smaller 1/2 acre central site having an educational and outreach focus and the larger 3.5 acre site being the main production area.
+In 2018 we moved onto a new 3 acre site in Trowse on the south east edge of Norwich.
+In 2018 we moved onto a new 3 acre site in Trowse on the south east edge of Norwich.

 As a Community Benefit Society both our members and the wider community benefit from the educational visits and activities we offer to school groups, youth groups and other disadvantaged groups and the volunteering opportunities and social events we provide which are open to all.